digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 - *Time based* evolution: An instrument is evolved solely due to the passage of time.
 An example is a fixed coupon bond, where a coupon payment is due at the end of every coupon period.
 This can be *automatically* lifecycled by providing the event time (and any observables required).
+The tutorial
-The :doc:`Getting Started: Lifecycling <../tutorials/getting-started/lifecycling>` describes how this is done.
+  :doc:`Time-based lifecycling (using a fixed rate bond) <../tutorials/lifecycling/fixed-rate-bond>` describes how this is done.
 - *Election based* evolution: An instrument is evolved as a result of a *manual* election.
 One example is a callable bond, where the custodian of the corresponding holding has the right (but not the obligation) to call, or redeem early, the instrument on certain call dates.
   Lifecycling of such an instrument requires an *Election* event.
 Time alone is not sufficient, because the evolution of the instrument depends on manual actions of the holding stakeholders.
-  Check out the
+  Check out the tutorial
-  :ref:`Election based lifecycling tutorial <election-based-lifecycling>` for more details on how this can be implemented in practice.
+  :doc:`Election-based lifecycling (using a callable bond) <../tutorials/lifecycling/callable-bond>` for more details on how this can be implemented in practice.

 Note that some instruments can require both types of lifecycling.
 An example of this is a callable bond that is callable only on some of the coupon dates.